What requirements must herbs and spices meet to be allowed on the European market?

 Product quality requirements

-Product quality is a key issue for European buyers.
+Product quality is a major issue for European buyers.
 Several factors determine the quality of spices and herbs, including subjective aspects, like flavour and colour.
 Buyers often ask suppliers to comply with the ESA quality minima (available to ESA members only).

 While the applied quality criteria vary by product, several are used for all herbs and spices: